Will Hughes: Watford

 On 24 June 2017, Hughes joined Premier League club Watford on a five-year contract for an undisclosed fee, reported to be around £8 million.
 Hughes became newly appointed manager Marco Silva's first signing of the season.
 He made his Premier League debut on 28 October 2017, coming on as a substitute for André Carrillo in the 80th minute, during a 1–0 defeat against Stoke City at Vicarage Road.
 Hughes then scored his first goal for the Hornets on 19 November that year, scoring the opener in a 2–0 victory over West Ham United.

-Hughes was part of a Watford side that reached the FA Cup final at Wembley Stadium during the 2018–19 season, where they would be defeated 6–0 by domestic treble winners Manchester City in the final, Hughes having played all sixth matches during their FA Cup campaign.
+Hughes was part of a Watford side that reached the FA Cup final at Wembley Stadium during the 2018–19 season, where they would be defeated 6–0 by domestic treble winners Manchester City in the final, Hughes having played all six matches during their FA Cup campaign.
 Despite their success, Watford were relegated to the Championship at the end of the following season.
 Hughes remained at Watford, playing a crucial role as Watford earned promotion back to the Premier League at the first time of asking, finishing the Championship league campaign as runners-up.

 Crystal Palace

 On 28 August 2021, Hughes signed a three-year deal with Premier League club, Crystal Palace.
 He made his debut for the club on 30 November as an 82nd minute substitute for Jeffrey Schlupp in a 1–0 defeat away to Leeds United.

+On 20 March 2022, Hughes scored his first goal for Crystal Palace, scoring the 4th goal in a 4-0 victory over Everton in the 2021-22 FA cup quarter final.

+On 28 May 2023, Hughes scored his first Premier League goal for Crystal Palace, scoring the equaliser in a 1–1 draw against Nottingham Forest in the last game of the 2022–23 season.

+On 2 May 2024, Palace triggered an appearance clause in his original contract, confirming his stay at Selhurst Park until 2025.

+On 15 April 2025, Hughes extended his deal with Palace until the summer of 2027.
+The next day, he made his 100th league appearance for Palace in a 5–0 defeat to Newcastle.
+On 17 May, Hughes came on as a second-half substitute as Palace won the 2025 FA Cup final against Manchester City, the club's first ever major trophy.